 The big question now is: What can’t Henry Ruggs do?
 Ruggs can literally beat defenses in every way possible.
 He’s stopped on a dime to make underneath passes look incredibly easy, he’s shown that he can thrive as a YAC receiver on short passes by accelerating to full speed in the snap of a finger, jumping out of the building to bring in contested catches, and he’s shown he can create lateral and vertical separation, through elite route-running in all depths, at the NFL level.

 Ruggs’ combination of elite route-running also has one very bold implication: he may be the most dangerous weapon in the entire league, let alone the most explosive receiver.
-When Chiefs receiver Tyreek Hill, currently one of the most dangerous weapons in the NFL, entered the league in 2016, he scored 12 touchdowns on 138 total touches, which is an absurd touchdown rate of 8.6%, meaning Hill scored about once every 11 touches (Brett Kollmann).
-However, according to Evan Silva, Henry Ruggs scored 24 career receiving touchdowns on 98 total receptions, culminating in a touchdown rate nearly 3 times as large as Hill’s at 24.5%, meaning Ruggs was likely to score a touchdown every 4 catches.
+When Chiefs receiver Tyreek Hill, currently one of the most dangerous weapons in the NFL, entered the league in 2016, he scored 12 touchdowns on 138 total touches, which is an absurd touchdown rate of 8.6%, meaning Hill scored about once every 11 touches, according to this video by Brett Kollmann.
+However, according to Evan Silva’s tweet, Henry Ruggs scored 24 career receiving touchdowns on 98 total receptions, culminating in a touchdown rate nearly 3 times as large as Hill’s at 24.5%, meaning Ruggs was likely to score a touchdown every 4 catches.
 I’ll say that again, once every 4 catches.

 However, the transition to the NFL will only create more production for Ruggs.
 Rather than being on the most talented team in the nation, where everyone at his position is equally talented, he’ll be prioritized as a #1 or a very strong #2 receiver at the professional level.
 Teams don’t spend 1st-round picks for no reason; Ruggs is definitely worth a top-15 pick, and if his team wants to use him to his full potential, they’ll get him the ball a lot more than Alabama did.

 Finally, Ruggs’ greatest asset at the NFL level is not his athleticism; in fact, his most powerful weapon is the consistency of his hands.
-According to Eat Sleep Fantasy owner John Chapman, Henry Ruggs only had 1 drop in 139 college targets.
-For reference, his teammate Jerry Jeudy had 7 drops in 234 targets and Oklahoma receiver CeeDee Lamb had 3 drops in 245 targets.
+According to Eat Sleep Fantasy owner John Chapman (tweet here), Henry Ruggs only had 1 drop in 139 college targets, and for reference, his teammate Jerry Jeudy had 7 drops in 234 targets and Oklahoma receiver CeeDee Lamb had 3 drops in 245 targets.
 Ruggs’ hands are incredibly secure, no doubt about it.
 However, what takes his hands to the next level is his ability to make circus catches.
 Watch this catch from Ruggs’ 2018 matchup against LSU.

 Let’s just take a second to acknowledge the difficulty level on this catch by Henry Ruggs: